skeeto/blowpipe/README.md

 Since Blowfish is a 64-bit block cipher, it's only safe to encrypt up to a few tens of GBs at a time before birthday attacks become an issue.
-However, because of the initialization vector (IV), it's safe to reuse a password or key file to encrypt an arbitrary amount of data across separate runs.
+However, because of the key salt, it's safe to reuse a password or key file to encrypt an arbitrary amount of data across separate runs.
 Other than the block size, Blowfish is still a solid cipher.

 Despite being a toy, Blowpipe is more secure than a few crypto tools typically packaged by a Linux distribution, such as the ["bcrypt" file